adrianocastro/ga-fewd-sf-55/lessons/03/assignment/03-css-fundamentals/README.md

 ## Evaluation / Submission

+Please submit your work via your class GitHub repository.

+The file should be inside the `assignments/03-css-fundamentals` folder.

-Students will create a new repository on GitHub called "homework-landingpage" and push their code to it when they are ready to submit.
-Instructional team should evaluate against the solution code and the student's use of technical elements.
-They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
-Bonus sections are completely optional.
+The instructional team will grade each technical requirement and provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).